Moddable-OpenSource/moddable/documentation/files/files.md

 ### `map(path)`

 The `map` function returns a Host Buffer that references the bytes of the file at the specified path.

 ***

+### `method`

+The read-only `method` property returns an integer indicating how the file is compressed in the ZIP file.
+The values are taken from the ZIP specification.
+For example, the value 8 indicates `deflate` compression was used.

+***

+### `crc`

+The read-only `crc` property returns an integer containing the CRC value stored for the file in the ZIP file.
+This property is useful for caching.

+***